LamininSolutions/mfsql-connector/source/the-connector-framework/connector-database/use-of-clr/index.rst

 deployed in the Connectors to complement each other - each solving a specific set of challenges that the other is not particularly good at.

+CLR integration feature is off by default in SQL Server, and must be enabled in order to use objects that are implemented using CLR integration.
+The Connector use CLR as described in Using CLR section.
+To enable CLR integration, the \ **clr enabled** option of the \ **sp_configure** stored procedure is set in the installation scripts.
+The following is included in the script script.update_Assembly.sql.

+TRUSTWORTHY will be set ON in order to create assembly with PERMISSION_SET = UNSAFE.

+sp_configure'show advanced options', 1; GO RECONFIGURE; GO sp_configure'clr enabled', 1; GO RECONFIGURE; GO

+CLR integration can be disabled by setting the clr enabled option to 0.
+When CLR integration is disabled, SQL Server stops executing all CLR routines and unloads all application domains.
+The Connector will not function if CLR is disabled.

+Learn more on the use of CLR in the Connector in the following sections

 Architecture of CLR Integration
 -------------------------------